 An 1892 publicist wrote: “A score of miles down the Burlington & Missouri River Railway from Lincoln is an entertaining ride, for it carries us through the rich agricultural prairies of Nebraska, landing us in the Northeast portion of Saline County, in the prosperous city of Crete.
 Here the Big Blue flows placidly along toward the boundless and the infinite, and on the beautiful tract that gradually rises toward the morning sun, we find Crete and her 3,000 wide-awake, progressive people.
 Crete is, in every respect, except perhaps in size, a modern cosmopolitan city, and there are but few places in the West, of its proportions, that can lay claims to as many substantial improvements.”
 From “The Only State: A History of Public Power in Nebraska,” by Donald E. Schaufelberger and Bill Beck.

 Crete was first settled in the 1860s on the east bank of the Big Blue River.
 Jesse and Elizabeth Bickle were the town’s first permanent residents and built a log cabin in 1863, which became the city’s first post office, named Crete, the Illinois hometown of Jesse's first wife, who died in 1856.
 Bickle then platted Blue River City on land to the south and east of their original home.
 When the Burlington Missouri River Railroad platted another town adjacent, the two eventually combined on March 7, 1871 under the name “Crete” to further the alphabetical system of naming towns along the new railroad line.

 Col. Thomas Doane, a BMRR civil engineer, is also credited with the town’s early development, including the railroad’s donation of 600 original acres to establish a congregational college in Crete in 1872.
-The college developed with the town itself, bringing many social and economic benefits to the quickly growing city.
+The college developed with the town itself, bringing many educational, social and economic benefits to the quickly growing city.